| Overview: Apart from verbal-language communication, there is another important

 feelings, especially negative ones such as anger or sadness, much

 more than most Americans.
+Eye contact:

 The important rules concerning eye contact focus on when to